ESGI-MCAMUS/todo-list-esgi-server/README.md

 - The email service (It's not a real service, it's just a mock)
 - The helpers functions

+**⚠️ You don't need to start the database in order to run tests.
+If you don't start it, you might have error logs, but it's fine, don't worry about it. 🙃**

 Here's the command to run the tests:
 ```bash
 npm run test # Run the tests with all logs and warning